etijskens/et-micc/tutorials/TUTORIAL-2.rst

    ============================== 8 passed in 0.16 seconds ==============================
    >

 All our tests passed.
-Of course we can extend the tests in the same way as we dit for the naive Python implementation in the previous tutorial.
+Of course we can extend the tests in the same way as we did for the naive Python implementation in the previous tutorial.
 We leave that as an exercise to the reader.